About Watercress

 Category Overview

-Dark leafy greens are a type of vegetable that is generally abundant in in fiber, calcium, iron, and vitamin K. Dark leafy greens are abundant in both lysine and arginine, but the amount is almost equal.
+Dark leafy greens are a type of vegetable that is generally a good source of in fiber, calcium, iron, and vitamin K. Dark leafy greens are a great source of both lysine and arginine, but the amount is almost equal.
 This means that dark leafy greens have a balanced ratio of lysine to arginine, which makes them neither beneficial nor harmful for people with herpes.
 Dark leafy greens can be eaten raw, cooked, or blended in smoothies.
 Some examples of healthy dark leafy greens you should add to your diet are spinach, kale, collard greens, and Swiss chard.Practical Recommendations

 Stay well hydrated throughout the day.
 Dehydration stresses the body and can raise cortisol levels, which is a documented trigger for HSV reactivation.
 Aim for at least 1.5–2 litres of water daily, and compensate with extra fluid intake after exercise, in hot weather, or when consuming diuretics like coffee or alcohol.